balmas/cts-handles/proposal.md

 US 2 As a user I want a CTS Work URN (without a passage reference) to resolve to a list of URLs serving editions and translations of this work.

-US 3 As a user I want a CTS Edition/Translation URN without a passage reference to resolve to a list of URLs at which I can retrieve passages from this edition/translation. user story
+US 3 As a user I want a CTS Edition/Translation URN without a passage reference to resolve to a list of URLs at which I can retrieve passages from this edition/translation.

 US 4 As a user I want a CTS Edition/Translation URN with a passage reference to resolve to a list of URLs at which I can retrieve that passage.